magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a category gets deleted
+*  If one wants to do something after a category gets deleted

 ### 66. catalog_category_flat_loadnodes_before